ucsd-cse131-f19/ucsd-cse131-f19.github.io/index.md

 assignments are due Wednesday.
 Please check the calendar before you come in case there have been any changes.
 When you come to the office hour, we may ask you to put your name in the queue using the whiteboard.
-Read the description about [collaboration below](FILL) for some context about office hours.
+Read the description about [collaboration below](#policies) for some context about office hours.
+(Joe will set his office hours by the end of the first week).

-FILL Calendar
+<iframe src="https://calendar.google.com/calendar/embed?src=eng.ucsd.edu_qie58tivkeduh90ap8kgje90ik%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

 ### Useful Resources